pytaunay/GDELT-Hadoop/Impala/README.md

-Cloudera Impala data loading and usage
+Using Cloudera Impala with the GDELT database
 --------------------------------------
 This directory contains:
 - Files to create the aggregate database made of the historical data files and of the daily updates, using Parquet compression